ryanfowler/SwiftData/README.md

 SwiftData
 =========

+For those who need it to be built on Xcode 8.3+, please use the swift3 branch:

+This is a toolkit that is required by cordova-geofence plugin, I need it to be compiled on Xcode 8.3, so need it to upgrade to swift 3 support.
+Please use the swift 3 branch when you need it too.

 Working with SQLite is a pain in Swift - that's where SwiftData comes in.

 SwiftData is a simple and effective wrapper around the SQLite3 C API written completely in Swift.